makerspace-lab-zero/agreement/code-of-conduct.md

-When taking a report from someone experiencing harassment you should record what they say and reassure them they are being taken seriously, but avoid making specific promises about what actions DimSumLabs will take.
+When taking a report from someone experiencing harassment you should record what they say and reassure them they are being taken seriously, but avoid making specific promises about what actions LAB ZERO will take.
 Ask for any other information if the reporter has not volunteered it (such as time, place) but do not pressure them to provide it if they are reluctant.
 Even if the report lacks important details such as the